North Dakota seeks federal money for pipeline protest costs

 The Corps inaction "required North Dakota to provide a sustained, large-scale public safety response to prevent deaths, and protect property and public safety, including that of the protesters," Stenehjem wrote.

-If the claim isn't paid or settled in six months, the state will sue in federal court, the attorney general said in a statement.
-Corps officials and Justice Department attorneys didn't immediately respond to a request for comment.
+If the claim isn't paid or settled in six months, the state can sue in federal court, the attorney general said in a statement.
+The federal Justice Department declined comment.
 Corps officials have said previously that the protesters weren't evicted due to free speech reasons.

 The $3.8 billion pipeline was built by Texas-based Energy Transfer Partners to move North Dakota oil through South Dakota and Iowa to a shipping point in Illinois.
 It began operating a year ago, though four American Indian tribes in the Dakotas are still fighting it in court.